Biofeedback and Meditation Sessions

 Research and Information from Wild Divine.Com

-This is one of the strange and wonderful things about meditation.
-You might start meditating with the hope of producing a certain effect.
-And you might produce that effect, but you will also be creating a wide range of other positive changes in your life.
+One of the strange and wonderful things about meditation is you might start meditating with the hope of producing a certain effect.
+You might produce that effect, but you will also be creating a wide range of other positive changes in your life.

 1. Be more productive

-Steven Covey, author of the best selling book "7 habits of highly successful people", says that by not keeping your mind and body sharp, it's like trying to saw down a tree with a dull blade.
+Steven Covey, author of the best selling book "7 Habits of Highly Successful People", says that by not keeping your mind and body sharp, it's like trying to saw down a tree with a dull blade.
 It can be done, but it's very painful.
-Meditation sharpens the mind and a regular meditation practice will help you get more done more quickly than ever before.
+Meditation sharpens the mind and a regular meditation practice will help you get more done faster than ever before.
 This isn't just a mental process.
 Meditation can help you change the physical structure of your brain, making it more efficient.

 2. Increased happiness

 In a University of Wisconsin experiment with a Buddhist monk a huge amount of neural activity was seen in the area of the brain associated with happiness.
-It is believed that the monk's years of meditation experience changed the physical structure of his brain allowing him to experience emotions like happiness and compassion more intensely than in most people.
+It is believed that the monk's years of meditation experience changed the physical structure of his brain allowing him to experience emotions, like happiness and compassion more intensely than the average person.